amelianguyen1909/Amelia---Portfolio/8 Weeks SQL Challenge/Week 1 - Danny's Diner/README.md

 ## 3. Questions and Solutions

-I have published an explanation to my solutions on [Medium](https://medium.com/@ameliathermopolis0508/case-study-1-dannys-diner-8-weeks-sql-challenge-92abf032b999)!
+I have published detailed explanations of my solutions on [Medium](https://medium.com/@ameliathermopolis0508/case-study-1-dannys-diner-8-weeks-sql-challenge-92abf032b999)!

 ## 4. Thank You note and further information